 research interests

-- Transculturality of music thinking in the early and high Middle Ages
+- Music thinking in the earlier Middle Ages

 publications